TeoKa/teoka.github.io/career/work.md

 ## INRIA

-### MPC-based Autonomous safe driving
+### Safe MPC-based Control for Self-Driving Transit Bus

+Have you ever wondered how a self-driving Bus should decelerate and eventually stops to avoid collision without compromising the comforn of passengers? ([Article](https://inria.hal.science/hal-03193874/document)).

 ## IIT

+### Walking on Uneven Terrain

+I was co-author of a work on optimal impedances for completing a safe and stable foothold in uneven terrain ([Article](https://ieeexplore.ieee.org/abstract/document/7803270)).

+### Joint Torque Estimation

 My work focus on the Estimataion of Joint Torque at Knee Level of Humanoid Robot iCub.
-Moreover, I was co-author of a work on optimal impedances for completing a safe and stable foothold in uneven terrain ([Article]([https://teoka.github.io/career/CV.html](https://ieeexplore.ieee.org/abstract/document/7803270))).

-### Estimation
+Moreover,

 ## perClass